Skip to Content

 I was really nervous my first time driving abroad so I want to share my tips for anyone else planning a road trip in a different country who might also feel a bit nervous about it too.
 I passed my driving test when I was 18 so I have no idea why I felt nervous after so many years on the road but I know I’m not alone!?

-Sam and I road tripped around the entire coast of Australia, but Sam did the majority of the driving and I often only took over on the long, straight roads through the outback so this wasn’t scary at all!
+I road tripped around the entire coast of Australia, but I rarely drove in the cities and most took my turns on the long, straight roads through the outback so this wasn’t scary at all!
 There were a lot of kangaroos but we could go for hours without seeing another car.

 Road tripping around Europe isn’t quite as easy as you need to know your way around and have an idea of where you’re going, especially in the cities.
 I found driving in Canada to be pretty straight-forward, especially because the Canadians are so nice!